wsmigaj/Cameleon/README.md

 ![Edited captions](/doc/images/edited-captions.png)

+To bookmark a page, select the *Bookmarks | Bookmark Page* menu item or click the button with a yellow star.
+Other items in the *Bookmarks* menu let you switch between bookmarked pages, export the list of titles of bookmarked pages to a text file or import such a list from another file.

 To save a screenshot of the current page, click *View | Save Screenshot...* and select the path where the screenshot should be saved.
-The default file name is derived from the current page ID.
+The default file name is derived from the current page title.

 Click *Album | Save* to save the current album and *Album | Open...* to open one saved previously.